Make an Online Booking

 Chiropractic began with Daniel D. Palmer giving his first adjustment in September 1895 in Davenport, Iowa.
 Today, there are many methods used by chiropractors to correct spinal misalignments, joint dysfunctions and subluxation complexes.
 Many techniques are identified by the name of the person who was most instrumental in their development.
 One of the most advanced and scientific methods is a technique called: The Gonstead System.

 The Gonstead System is taught in many Chiropractic schools around the world.
-In Australasia Gonstead programs are taught at Macquarie University (Sydney), RMIT (Melbourne) and New Zealand College of Chiropractic (Auckland).
-The GCS runs several seminars a year in Australia and New Zealand and conducts regular workshops for Chiropractors and students to further their skill and knowledge of the Gonstead System.
+In Australasia Gonstead programs are taught at RMIT (Melbourne), Macquarie University (Sydney), Murdoch University (Perth), Central Queensland University (Rockhampton) and New Zealand College of Chiropractic (Auckland).
+The Gonstead Chiropractic Society runs several seminars a year in Australia and New Zealand and conducts regular workshops for Chiropractors and students to further their skill and knowledge of the Gonstead System.
 The Gonstead Seminar has presented annually in Australia since 1990.